Examples of how to pair Benjamin Moore’s Hale Navy and Revere Pewter paint

 Growing up my sister and I got to pick a shade of pink for our Strawberry Shortcake inspired polyester bedspreads.
-My dad brought home one shade of pink and it resembled Alpine White.
+My dad brought home 2 gallons of paint that resembled Benjamin Moore’s Mascarpone.
 It might explain our mutual love for Pinterest paint boards.
-I had a nice break from painting after our 2 story interiors were painted Revere Pewter a few years ago.
-It was so much brighter than our previous, Tuscany inspired paint colors from the early 2000s.
-But somewhere during this decision I got bored with all the greige walls and decided to pair Hale Navy and Revere Pewter paint.
+After living with Tuscany inspired paint colors from the early 2000’s we painted our walls Revere Pewter.
+But I got bored with the greige walls and decided to pair Hale Navy & Revere Pewter paint.

 I created a Pinterest board filled with pins of Hale Navy and Revere Pewter.
 I started small with arches and niches; they must have been the architectural thing in the early 2000s.

 Like this little nook that sits under the staircase.
 Here was the Revere Pewter painted niche.

 How to Pair Hale Navy & Revere Pewter Paint